LambdaLightSource/diamond-image-service/docs/developer_setup.md

 ## Running Locally

-Firstly, please set up your virtual environment to manage the dependencies:
+Firstly, navigate to the thumbor_ directory and set up your virtual environment to manage the dependencies:

 ```bash
 python -m venv <env_name>